Quaid-e-Azam International Hospital

-The Quaid-e-Azam International Hospital (QIH) is a private hospital in Islamabad, Rawalpindi, Pakistan.
-Founded in 2004 by Dr. Shaukat Ali Bangash MD, Diplomate American Board of Internal Medicine, Diplomate American Board of Infectious Diseases, Dr. Akram Bhatti, a Cardiac surgeon with Hospital in Las Vegas, NV, USA and Dr. Khalid Saleem Aslam, Orthopedic surgeon.
+The Quaid-e-Azam International Hospital (QIH) is a private hospital in Islamabad, Pakistan.
+It was founded in 2004 by Shaukat Ali Bangash Diplomate American Board of Internal Medicine, Diplomate American Board of Infectious Diseases; Dr. Akram Bhatti, a Cardiac surgeon with Hospital in Las Vegas, NV, USA; and Dr. Khalid Saleem Aslam, Orthopedic surgeon.
 The hospital provides a broad range of secondary and tertiary care, including diagnosis of disease and team management of patient care.

-Facilities
+History

 Quaid-e-Azam International Hospital (QIH) is a project of Global Health Services, which is a public limited company registered with SECP.

-The project is named after the Quaid-e-Azam Mohammad Ali Jinnah, and it was inaugurated in 2011 on 25 December, celebrating the birthday of Quaid-e-Azam Mohammad Ali Jinnah.
+The project is named after the Quaid-e-Azam Muhammad Ali Jinnah, and was inaugurated on 25 December 2011, celebrating the birthday of Jinnah.

-QIH has already started its out-patient clinics in Orthopedics, Internal Medicine, Pediatrics, Cardiology, Cardiac Surgery, Vascular Surgery, Ophthalmology, Infectious Diseases, Pulmonology, General Surgery, Urology, Nephrology with Dialysis, Dentistry, Dermatology, Endocrinology, Obstetrics / Gynecology, ENT, Plastic Surgery, Neurosurgery, Neurology, Psychology, Psychiatry, Speech and Physiotherapy.
-All clinics are located with their respective IPD rooms on the same floor.

-Facilities of MRI, CT Scan, Gamma Camera, Fluoroscopy, Mammography, Ultrasound, CR, ETT, Echo, EKG, EEG, Angiography, Angioplasty, Knee and Hip Joint replacements, CABG (Bypass Surgery), Liver & Kidney Transplant and Cochlear Implant are available 24 Hours, 7 days a week.

-All types of Lab Services including Hematology, Chemistry, Histopathology, Microbiology, Blood Bank etc., are available round the clock under the supervision of highly trained foreign qualified consultants.